 Interested in teaching art?
 We currently offer two pathways to an Art Certification.
 One is through the MAE in Elementary Education and the other is through the MAE in Special Education - either one of those being paired with a BA in Art.
 The combination of the undergraduate degree followed by a master’s degree (one-year program if you plan early), complemented by observation hours in an art classroom and certified by taking the DESE content exams, provides an outstanding preparation for teaching in elementary education, special education and/or art education.

 All of our instructors at Truman have a wealth of knowledge about this rewarding field.
 Teaching at the college level requires a Master’s degree and often, as with all Truman faculty, a terminal degree such as the MFA or PhD is required.
 It is also a field that requires and rewards an ongoing creative practice, which is one reason many artists are drawn to academia.
 Those interested in teaching Art History will want to pursue that concentration in our BA degree, while those interested in fine art or graphic design are best served by the BFA option.
 Like many fields, higher education has been disrupted and is evolving due to changing demographics, changing demands from society, and the possibilities and pitfalls of the internet.
 The college professor of the future will need to be able to adapt to that changing environment just as today’s successful college professor has a different set of skills and dispositions than was the case a couple of decades ago.
-Alumni working in this filed include Alexander Thierry, Assistant Professor of Ceramics and Art Education at South Carolina State University, Linh T. Dao, Specialist Professor of Graphic and Interactive Design at Monmouth University, and Dr. Jasmine Cloud, Associate Professor of the University of Central Missouri.
+Alumni working in this filed include Alexander Thierry, Assistant Professor of Ceramics and Art Education at South Carolina State University, Linh T. Dao, Assistant Professor in the Art & Design Department at California Polytechnic State University, and Dr. Jasmine Cloud, Associate Professor at the University of Central Missouri.

 Truman Art alums frequently create their own dream job.
 They found their own businesses providing products and services that the world didn’t yet know it needed.
 Whether they are using their drawing skills to help fortune 500 companies visualize their mission, starting up their own pottery studio where the public can create their own or purchase the owner’s one-of-a-kind ceramics, or going out on their own as a freelance illustrator and lettering expert – these former students are creating their own niche in the cultural economy.